 - Lack of educational materials

 When it comes to Robinhood alternatives, Webull stands out because of its in-depth tools, especially for traders.
 It offers news, analysis, and research from sources like NASDAQ, Dow Jones, and Morningstar along with dozens of technical indicators, advanced order tickets, and market data.
+For a more in-depth comparison, here’s Webull vs Robinhood.

 3. M1 Finance